 A sign is any display or message intended to attract attention.
 Signs can contain commercial or non-commercial information.
 Signs include words, pictures, trademarks, flags, banners and murals.

-Any sign visible to the public from a street, parking area, mall or other circulation area open to the general public is required have a sign permit., though certain signs are exempt.
+Any sign visible to the public from a street, parking area, mall or other circulation areas open to the general public is required to have a sign permit, though certain signs are exempt.